Types of Head Injuries at Work

 A brain injury is not always immediately apparent.
 Some head injuries might be obvious immediately following the moment of impact.
 Such brain injuries are “primary injuries” and typically require emergency medical treatment.

-“Secondary brain injuries” are less obvious and might take several hours or even several days to fully manifest themselves.
+“Secondary brain injuries” are less noticeable and may take several hours or even several days to manifest fully.
 A secondary brain injury follows a primary injury and causes changes to the brain’s chemistry, blood vessels, or tissue that cause additional injury.

 Falling and striking your head is an example of a primary brain injury.
 Additional swelling and brain bleeding that might follow and possibly cause a comatose condition are examples of secondary brain injuries.